-Here are four ways to resolve conflict — and improve colleague relationships — through better communication.
-[Problems at Work: Are They All in Your Head?]
+Here are five ways to resolve workplace conflict — and improve employee relationships — through better communication.

 Managing expectations — both in terms of what you expect from others and what they expect of you — is one of the most important things a team can do to facilitate better communication.
 Anything you or your colleagues need from each other should be clearly defined and expressed.

-“If people don’t understand what the organization, their manager, or their teammates expect, confusion and conflict can result," Mitchell added.
-"Set expectations early, beginning with the job interview and again during the first days of employment.”
+“If people don’t understand what the organization, their manager or their teammates expect, confusion and conflict can result,” said Mitchell.
+“Set expectations early, beginning with the job interview and again during the first days of employment.”

-You may be hearing or reading what your colleagues have to say, but are you actually listening to them?
-People’s minds often wander when others are speaking, especially in a group setting, and they don’t truly absorb what’s been said.
-Even in digital communications, it’s easy to read a message and immediately forget about it.
-Gamlem emphasized the importance of creating a culture where people really listen to each other.
+You may hear what your colleagues say, but are you listening to them?
+People’s minds wander when others speak, especially in group settings, and they don’t truly absorb what’s been said.
+Even in digital communications, it’s easy to read and immediately forget about a message.
+Gamlem emphasized the importance of creating a culture where people listen to each other.

 “Listening is such an undervalued skill, and it can have a real impact on how often conflicts arise and how they can be avoided,” she said.